New Jersey State Police mourn loss of K-9 officer after 10 years of service

 Officials said K-9 Scales served New Jersey from 2007 to 2017 and was the faithful partner of Sgt.
 Glenn Robertson.

-K-9 Scales was a patrol/explosive protection dog who was used in hundreds of deployments.
+K-9 Scales was a patrol and explosive protection dog that was used in hundreds of deployments.
 He was also a member of New Jersey's Detect and Render Safe Taskforce.

 Robertson and Scales conducted sweeps for explosives at the Statehouse, state government buildings and sports and concerts at MetLife Stadium.